-We use decades of research to maximize timber growth while conserving important environmental attributes of these ecosystems.
-Across our southern ownership, we work to maintain diverse wildlife habitat conditions, providing home for game and non-game species, including a number of federally and state-protected species and species of concern.
-We protect water quality in a variety of stream conditions, from small intermittent streams to large rivers and, in some cases, conservation easements.
-Much of our ownership is in large, contiguous blocks, which provides important wildlife habitat and water quality protection in an increasingly fragmented landscape.
+By incorporating decades of research and operational experience, we sustainably grow vast swaths of timber while conserving important environmental attributes of these ecosystems.
+Throughout our southern ownership, we work to maintain or enhance diverse wildlife habitat conditions and provide a home for terrestrial and aquatic biodiversity, including a large number of federally and state-protected species and species of concern.
+Through the application of best management practices and implementation of forest certification standards, we protect water quality in streams, from small intermittent channels to large rivers, as well as wetlands, lakes and reservoirs.
+Much of our ownership is in large, contiguous blocks, which provide important wildlife habitat and water quality protection in an increasingly fragmented landscape.

-In North Carolina, we protect 5,650 acres of our land across eight counties that contain remnants of the original, old-growth Atlantic coast forest — an extremely rare forest type in today’s modern landscape.
-The North Carolina Coastal Land Trust and The Nature Conservancy received grants to secure easements that will prevent future development on these lands.
-We donated easements and are conserving some land through the North Carolina natural heritage registry, including our Cool Springs Environmental Education Center, which hosts more than 2,500 students each year.
+Across 7 million acres, there are countless examples of unique and critical habitat being protected or improved by our practices.
+In North Carolina, for example, we’ve protected more than 5,000 acres of our land across eight counties that contain remnants of the original, old-growth Atlantic coast forest, an extremely rare forest type in today’s modern landscape.
+The North Carolina Coastal Land Trust and The Nature Conservancy hold the easements that prevent future development on these lands.
+Additionally, we’ve donated easements and conserve additional land through the North Carolina natural heritage registry, including our Cool Springs Environmental Education Center, which hosts more than 2,500 students in a typical year.

 RESEARCH AND PARTNERSHIPS

-To sustainably manage our forests, it's important that we continue to learn about how our activities affect both the forest ecosystem and surrounding communities.
-We frequently partner with other organizations to ensure that our practices are consistent with the best available science.
+To manage our forests sustainably, we continue to learn more about upland and riparian ecosystems and how our activities affect them.
+We partner with other organizations to fill knowledge gaps and ensure that our practices are consistent with the best available science.